![]() |

 No single energy resource is sufficient; rather, a combination of resources may lead to a robust, reliable, cost-effective, and environmentally neutral energy supply.
 In other words, a balanced or radical-middle approach to energy is necessary for the 21st century (Tinker 2013).
 This is not a simple undertaking as many costs are not obvious and possible impacts are uncertain.

 The switch from one primary energy source to another historically has taken several decades.
 Three such transformations have occurred during the Industrial Age, and the timing has varied from country to country (Smil 2014).
-The transition from wood to coal took place for some countries in the late 19th century, although not until the mid-1900s for India and China.
-Coal remained the primary fuel throughout the 20th century, in spite of the dramatic growth of petroleum.
-A third transformation is underway now, led by the United States, from coal and oil to natural gas and renewable energy (see above).
-This transition likely will take another two or more decades in the U.S. and much longer in other parts of the world.
+The transition from wood to coal took place for some countries in the 19th century, although not until the mid-1900s for India and China.
+Coal remained the primary fuel throughout the 20th century, in spite of the dramatic growth of petroleum, the second transformation.
+A third transformation is underway now, led by Denmark and the United States, from coal and oil to natural gas and renewable energy (see above).

 Wind power is a form of green energy that requires no fuel to generate electricity and emits no pollution to the air, water or ground.
 Like sailing ships on the high seas, wind turbines have the potential to harness the wind for useful applications.
-We have a long-standing interest in wind energy going back to our time in Denmark in 1979.
+We have a long-standing interest in wind energy particularly for Kansas and Denmark.
 Wind energy for generating electricity was pioneered in Denmark by Poul la Cour (1846-1908), who is considered the Danish Edison.
-His work in the 1890s led to the first golden age of Danish wind power in the early 1900s.
+His work in the 1890s led to the first Golden Age of Danish wind power in the early 1900s.

 Germany Canada